phoophoo187/Privacy_SDN_Edge_IoT/experiment-mininet-wifi/README.md

 <br>*install.sh options:
 <br>-3: installs OpenFlow 1.3 versions
 <br>-f: OpenFlow*
-<br>Note: we have try combined step 11 and 12 with -Wln3fv option but we got some errors
+<br>Note: we have tried to combine step 11 and 12 with -Wln3fv option but we got some errors

 <br>In this work, we need The Ryu controller https://ryu.readthedocs.io/en/latest/getting_started.html.
 <br> We have tested installing the Ryu from pip directly.
 We got error about eveltlet.wsgi which is 'cannot import name ALREADY_HANDLED'.
 So, we install Ryu from the source code instead.